Open Domain Dialogue Generation with Latent Images: Methodology

-\subsection{Image Reconstructor}
+\subsection{Image Reconstructor $\boldsymbol{g(\mathcal{T}, \epsilon)}$}

-The image reconstructor $g(\mathcal{T}, \epsilon)$ generates an image from text $\mathcal{T}$ and a Gaussian random noise $\epsilon$, and thus can be naturally modeled with generative adversarial networks \cite{goodfellow2014generative} that represent the state-of-the-art technique in text-to-image (T2I) generation.
-Inspired by the recent progress on T2I generation, we define $g(\mathcal{T}, \epsilon)$ within the attentional generative adversarial network framework \cite{xu2018attngan,qiao2019mirrorgan}.
+The image reconstructor $g(\mathcal{T}, \epsilon)$ generates an image from text $\mathcal{T}$ and a gaussian random noise $\epsilon$, and thus can be naturally modeled with GANs \cite{goodfellow2014generative} that represent the state-of-the-art technique in text-to-image (T2I) generation.